rycolos/gkserver-machine/README.md

 Assumes repo is cloned into `~/gkserver`.
 Assumes .env file is present in `docker-compose` directory.

-Package and Docker container updates are manually made using [ansible playbooks](https://github.com/rycolos/gklab-ansible/tree/main).
+Package and Docker container updates are manually made using [ansible playbooks](https://github.com/rycolos/gklab-ansible/tree/main):
+* `update_sys__apt_docker` - For Debian-based systems with Docker.
+Pull any updated docker images, update and upgrade apt packages, reboot if required
+* `update_sys__apt` - For Debian-based systems without Docker.
+Update and upgrade apt packages, reboot if required

 ## Initialization of new gkserver instance
 Create DHCP reservation for ethernet-connected machine.